Pleasanton's Del Prado: 1969–1972 Ditz-Crane homes & subdivision history

 ![]() |

-Location of the Del Prado neighborhood in Pleasanton, California. |
+| Map of the Ditz-Crane homes in the Del Prado neighborhood of Pleasanton, California. |

 Built on the former Hansen Ranch, del Prado offered a graceful alternative to its more polished neighbor next door—Mackay Homes.
 While Ditz-Crane’s marketing materials were few and far between, the homes themselves didn’t need much help.
 With an enviable location close to downtown and schools, and just undercutting Mackay’s pricing, the homes sold briskly.
 The first 78 were half gone within six months.